naikvenu/oci-autonomous-adg/README.md

-# oci Autonomous Database DR setup with Mushop
+# OCI Autonomous Database DR setup with Mushop

 This repository holds the steps to perform Autonomous database disaster recovery using Mushop Demo application